tesselslate/waywall/README.md

 Setup:

+- Clone waywall repository (git clone https://github.com/tesselslate/waywall)
-- Install pacur containers for **archlinux** **fedora-42** and **debian-trixie**
+- Install pacur containers for **archlinux** **fedora-42** and **debian-trixie**, ensure they are installed for your user, not root, remove sudo on build.sh /docker/
-- Download build-packages.sh from https://github.com/tesselslate/waywall
-- Create a folder anywhere and copy build-packages.sh in the folder
-- Run build-packages.sh inside the folder
+- Run build-packages.sh inside waywall folder
-- Enjoy (Your builds will be placed inside the folder)
+- Enjoy

 ## Building from source